Hammer and sickle: Worker symbolism

-One example of use prior to its political instrumentalization by the Soviet Union is found in Chilean currency circulating since 1894.
+One example of hammer-and-sickle symbolism prior to its political instrumentalization by the Soviet Union is found in Chilean currency circulating since 1894.

 Inception

-In 1918, Yevgeny Ivanovich Kamzolkin proposed a 'hammer and sickle' symbol as a decoration for the May Day celebrations in the Zamoskvorechye District of Moscow.
+In 1918, Yevgeny Ivanovich Kamzolkin designed a 'hammer and sickle' symbol as a decoration for the May Day celebrations in the Zamoskvorechye District of Moscow.
 It originally featured a sword, but Lenin strongly objected, disliking the militaristic connotations.
 On 6 July 1923, the 2nd session of the Central Executive Committee (CIK) adopted the emblem.

 In 1919, the new Republic of Austria introduced a sickle and a hammer to its coat of arms, one in each talon of its supporting eagle, to represent the farming and industrial classes.
 They were removed in 1934 with the establishment of the Fascist Federal State of Austria and returned in 1945 after the defeat of Nazi Germany (which had absorbed Austria in 1938) in the Second World War.

-In his work, Daily Life in a Crumbling Empire: The Absorption of Russia into the World Economy, sociologist David Lempert hypothesizes that the hammer and sickle was a secular replacement for the patriarchal cross.
+In his work, Daily Life in a Crumbling Empire: The Absorption of Russia into the World Economy, sociologist David Lempert hypothesizes that the hammer and sickle symbol served as a secular replacement for the patriarchal cross.